 We are aware of the whole sangha as we serve ourselves, and we should take an amount of food that is good for us.
 At lunchtime, the bell will be invited before we eat, and we can enjoy breathing in and out while practicing the five contemplations:

 - This food is a gift of the earth, the sky, numerous living beings, and much hard and loving work.

 - May we eat with mindfulness and gratitude so as to be worthy to receive this food.

 - May we recognize and transform unwholesome mental formations, especially our greed and learn to eat with moderation

 - May we keep our compassion alive by eating in such a way that reduces the suffering of living beings, stops contributing to climate change, and heals and preserves our precious planet.

 Knowing when to rest is a deep practice.
-Sometimes, we try too hard in our practice or we work too much without mindfulness; thus we become tired very easily.
-The practice of mindfulness should not be tiring but rather, it should be energizing.
+Sometimes we try too hard in our practice or we work too much without mindfulness; thus we become tired very easily.
+The practice of mindfulness should not be tiring; rather, it should be energizing.
 But when we recognize that we are tired, we should find every means possible to rest.
-Ask for help from the Sangha.
-Practicing with a tired body and mind does not help; it can cause more problems.
-To take care of yourself is to take care of the whole Sangha.
-Resting may mean to stop what you are doing and take a five-minute walk outside, or to go on a fast for a day or two, or it may mean to practice Noble Silence for a period.
-There are many ways for us to rest, so please pay attention to the rhythm of our body and mind for the benefit of all.
+Ask for help from the sangha.
+Practicing with a tired body and mind does not help.
+In fact, it can cause more problems.
+To take care of yourself is to take care of the whole sangha.
+Resting may mean to stop what you are doing and take a five-minute walk outside, to go on a fast for a day or two, or perhaps to practice Noble Silence for a period.
+There are many ways to rest, so please pay attention to the rhythm of your body and mind for the benefit of all.
 Total Relaxation is a practice of resting.
-Mindful breathing whether in the sitting or in the lying position is the practice of resting.
+Mindful breathing, whether in the sitting or in the lying position, is the practice of resting.
 Let us learn the art of resting and allow our body and our mind to restore themselves.
 Not thinking and not doing anything is an art of resting and healing.